muhammadyazeen/tutorial/readme.txt

-This is readme file.
+This is a readme file.
-In this file we are taiking about what is this files use
+In this file we are talking about what is this files usage.